inpsyde/vip-composer-plugin/README.md

 This folder contain all the themes that have been required via Composer (in the example, just one), plus **a copy** of any plugin located in `/themes` folder under  root (in the example there's a child theme).

+Please note that even if this approach is supported, **it is suggested to use separate repositories for themes**, due to an issue with "dev paths" using sub-folders, and themes always comes in a folder.

+Make sure to review the section [Managing Dev Paths](#managing-dev-paths) below that documents this matter in detail.

 #### `/vip-config`

 This folder contain **a copy** of any file located in `/vip-config` folder under root, at the very least the `vip-config.php` file that is required.